Cirrhilabrus finifenmaa: Discovery and etymology

-C. finifenmaa was spotted by John Ernest Randall in the 1990s and was initially thought to be an adult version of C. rubrisquamis, a fish from the Chagos Archipelago island chain.
+C. finifenmaa was spotted by John Ernest Randall in 1983 and was initially thought to be an adult version of C. rubrisquamis, a fish from the Chagos Archipelago island chain.
 The researchers who described C. finifenmaa suggested that C. rubrisquamis may be synonymous with C. wakanda.

 C. finifenmaa was first described as a separate species in 2022 by a team of researchers from the University of Sydney, the Maldives Marine Research Institute (MMRI), the Field Museum, and the California Academy of Sciences as part of the Hope for Reefs project.
 Ahmed Najeeb, a biologist at the MMRI, co-authored the paper announcing the discovery, making him the first Maldivian to describe a new species.
 The species is named after the Dhivehi word finifenmaa, meaning rose, due to its coloration.